anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 <hr>

-## 5. Generate Parquet data for thelab
+## 5. Generate Parquet data for the lab

 ### 5.1.
 Review the source code available locally